-For the Spring 2023 offering, the course will be taught in-person on 11:10 am - 12:30 pm on Tuesday and Thursday at University Hall (UH) 0038.
-Course materials, including slides, notes, and in-class codes, will be posted on the course website.
-You will be responsible for attending classes in person, studying the course material, working through statistical theories and R coding examples presented in the class.
+For the Spring 2024 offering, the course will be taught in-person on 9:35 am - 10:55 am on Tuesday and Thursday at Cockins Hall (CH) 312.
+Course materials, including slides, notes, including slides, and in-class quizzes, will be posted on the course Carmen website.
+You will be responsible for attending classes in person, reading assigned book chapter, studying course material, working through statistical theories and R coding examples presented in the class.